jhstaufenberg@gmail.com

-PEPF is an organisation whose purpose is three-fold.
+PEPF is a charitable organisation whose purpose is three-fold.

 1. To address the lack of comprehensive and objective data and information on the policies, operations and finances of UK private schools and other forms of private education such as tutoring.